Interested in learning how to become a paid writer?

 You could choose to start freelancing until you find a company or niche that lights you up and then choose to become an employee again.
 You could also just choose to ride out the freelancing journey.

-What makes freelance writing different, though, is that you’re caption of your own ship and need to treat your work like a business.
+What makes freelance writing different, though, is that you’re captain of your own ship and need to treat your work like a business.

 That means, you’ll need to find clients, learn how to keep track of your own finances, and stay on top of your deadlines.